Jethro-Cortez/CPE106L-4_E03_PROJ_SPRINT_2/README.md

 - ⚠️ Haven't tested the "Add New Book" feature

+- 😥 very bright light mode

 - 🧩 Jenga code

 - 🐛 Buggy GUI

-- 🔄 My Python keeps removing itself from the PATH (unknown reason)
+- 🔄 My Python keeps removing itself from the PATH

 - 🚫 No global access (Only works on `localhost`)

 - 💣 Very unstable database

-- 📝 Many, many more...
+- ⏳ Coming soon...

 ---